-WEEK PRACTICES 3 Practice session 1: Fundamental Rights and Freedoms in the United States Fundamentals rights and freedoms in U.S. Constitutional Law: federal and state levels.
+WEEK PRACTICES 3 Practice session 1: Fundamental Rights and Freedoms in the UK The protection of fundamental rights and freedoms under the common law: the role of the judiciary.
+The European Convention on Human Rights and its impact in the UK before 1998.
+The Human Rights Act of 1998.
+5 Practice session 2: Fundamental Rights and Freedoms in the United States Fundamentals rights and freedoms in U.S. Constitutional Law: federal and state levels.
 The international movement of human rights and U.S. Constitutional Law: a difficult encounter.
 The due process clause.
 The equality clause.
-5 Practice session 2: Fundamental Rights and Freedoms in the UK The protection of fundamental rights and freedoms under the common law: the role of the judiciary.
-The European Convention on Human Rights and its impact in the UK before 1998.
-The Human Rights Act of 1998.
 7 Practice session 3: Contracts.
 Case analysis and briefing cases.
 Freedom of contract.
 Formation of contract.
 Breach of contract and remedies for breach of contract.
 9 Practice session 4: Torts.
 Case analysis and briefing cases.
 Basis of liability: negligence, strict liability, vicarious liability.
 Defences.
 Remedies.